douglasdavis/twaml/docs/started.rst

 required libraries (outside of the bleeding edge machine learning packages) will be included with Anaconda environments.

-The bare requirements for data handling, plotting, and testing includ (enforced by ``requirements.txt``, see file for verions):
+The bare requirements for data handling, plotting, and testing include (enforced by ``requirements.txt``, see file for verions):

 - uproot